CellFateNucOrg/spot-detect-lib/README.md

 **To run a segmentation:**

 1. Open the `nuclei_segmentation.sh` script on your cluster.
-2.  **Crucially, change the folder locations** to point to your image files.
+2.  **Crucially, change the folder locations** to folders to your image files.

 This script supports **.nd2** and **.tif** image files.
 While **.czi** format was under development, it's currently recommended to convert **.czi** files to **.tif** before processing.